M29992/basic-portfolio-template/README.md

     </ul>
 </nav>
 ```
-The Javascript is used to hide and show the menu system from the users.
+The JavaScript is used to hide and show the menu system from the users.
 ```JavaScript
 const navToggle = document.querySelector('.nav-toggle');
 const navLinks = document.querySelectorAll('.nav_item')